-Following on from 2017’s Postcard Poems, I was asked to create another guerrilla poetry project for Kendal Poetry Festival.
+Following on from 2017’s Postcard Poems, I was invited to create another guerrilla poetry project for Kendal Poetry Festival.
 Instead, we ended up with three: the River of Poems, the Festival Survival Kits, and a day of pop-up performances at the Brewery Arts Centre.

 River of Poems: